adster283/neural-networks/README.md

+# Setup development environment to run the python scripts

+Open a terminal in the the top directory of this project and start a venv with the following commands:

+`source myvenv/bin/activate`

+`pip install -r requirements.txt`

+You can now follow the instructions for running the scripts.

 # Single layer perceptron

 I based the code on a tutorial from GeeksForGeeks with some changes to better fit my needs.